david-hil/100-days-of-code/LOG.md

 **Today's Progress**: Working now on the front-wnd of my fullstack web app

 **Thoughts:** Oops, I didn't really work on it.
 I actually made some little changes to the back-end saturday and some major stuff sunday, but not enough to commit it here.
 So now, I'm back at it again.
 But that's just life...

+### Day 13: October 15, 2018

+**Today's Progress**: Made progress on the frontend.
+Learnt that you can't serve back- and front-end on different ports easily.

+**Thoughts:** If you're reading this and are a future potential employer trying to find out whether I did eough open source work to be considered acceptable: see, I don't have a motivation problem, I even worked on mondays!
+If you're reading this and are not a potential employer, why are you even reading this??
+Tell me!
+How?
+I don't know.
+If you're reading this, telepathy is hopefully already an option.
+Looking forward to thinking from you!